South Korea fires hundreds of warning shots at Russian military plane

 A separate Russian early warning and control aircraft later twice violated South Korean airspace over Dokdo - an island that is occupied by South Korea and also claimed by Japan, which calls it Takeshima - just after 9 a.m. (midnight GMT Monday), according to the South Korean military.

-There was no immediate public comment from Russia.
-China’s foreign ministry did not respond immediately to a Reuters request for comment.
+This was not the first time that South Korean pilots had interfered with a Russian military flight over neutral waters, the ministry said.

+China’s foreign ministry said South Korea’s Air Defence Identification Zone was not territorial airspace and all countries enjoyed freedom of movement in it.

-South Korea’s top security adviser Chung Eui-yong lodged a strong objection with Nikolai Patrushev, secretary of the Security Council of Russia on Tuesday, asking the council to assess the incident and take appropriate action, South Korea’s presidential office said.
+South Korea’s top security adviser, Chung Eui-yong, lodged a strong objection with Nikolai Patrushev, secretary of the Security Council of Russia, asking the council to assess the incident and take appropriate action, South Korea’s presidential office said.

 “We take a very grave view of this situation and, if it is repeated, we will take even stronger action,” Chung said, according to South Korea’s presidential office.

-South Korea’s Foreign Ministry plans to summon acting Russian Deputy Chief of Mission Maxim Volkov and Chinese Ambassador Qiu Guohong on Tuesday to lodge a stern protest and strongly urge them to prevent a recurrence, ministry spokesman Kim In-chul said.
+South Korea’s foreign ministry would summon Russian Deputy Chief of Mission Maxim Volkov and Chinese Ambassador Qiu Guohong on Tuesday to lodge a stern protest and strongly urge them to prevent a recurrence, said ministry spokesman Kim In-chul.

+Japan lodged a complaint with both South Korea and Russia over the incident, a government spokesman said.

+“We cannot accept these kinds of actions in our territory,” the Kyodo news agency cited government officials as saying.

 The Russian aircraft was an A-50 airborne early warning and control aircraft, an official at South Korea’s Joint Chiefs of Staff (JCS) said, and South Korea scrambled F-15 and F-16 fighter jets in response to the intrusions.

-The South Korean jets fired around 360 rounds of ammunition during the incident, the JCS official said.
+The South Korean jets fired about 360 rounds of ammunition during the incident, the JCS official said.

 “The South Korean military took tactical action including dropping flares and firing warning shots,” the defense ministry said.